iamhelitha/3xui-api-client/wiki/Client-Management.md

 This guide covers client management operations with automatic credential generation, security validation, and bulk operations using the enhanced 3xui-api-client library.

+> Important: In 3x-ui, the `email` field is an arbitrary client identifier string, not a real email address.
+Use short random tags like `5yhuih4hg93`, `user_23c5n7`, etc. This library generates such identifiers by default when not provided.

 ## Table of Contents
 - [Quick Start](#quick-start)
 - [Auto-Credential Generation](#auto-credential-generation)